 The Rough Triggerfish, Canthidermis maculata, whose common Spanish name is cochito manchado, is a species in the family Balistidae, the Triggerfishes, known as cochitos in Mexico.
 This fish is also known at the Spotted Oceanic Triggerfish.
 There are only three global members of the Canthidermis Genus, of which three are found in Mexican waters, one in the Atlantic, one in the Pacific and one in both oceans.

-The Rough Triggerfish has an elongated (45-47% width of standard length), robust, compressed oblong body that is black to grayish dark blue and covered with small white spots.
-Their head has a rounded profile, modest sized eyes, a small mouth that opens at the front, and powerful jaws with eight heavy human-like teeth on the upper and lower jaws.
-The anal fin and second dorsal fin are long and curved and the anterior rays are very elevated and much longer than the posterior rays; the caudal fin is doubly concave; the dorsal fin has three spines the first of which can be locked erect and the second is one-half the size of the first; and, the pelvic fins are minute.
+The Rough Triggerfish have elongated robust, compressed, and oblong bodies with a depth that is 44 – 48% of standard length.
+They are black to grayish dark blue and are covered with small white spots.
+Their head has a rounded profile, modest-sized eyes, a small mouth that opens at the front, and powerful jaws with eight heavy human-like teeth on the upper and lower jaws.
+Their anal fin and second dorsal fin are long and curved and their anterior rays are very elevated and much longer than their posterior rays; their caudal fin is doubly concave; their dorsal fin has three spines, the first of which can be locked erect and the second being one-half the size of the first; and their pelvic fins are minute.
 They have thick leathery skin.

-The Rough Triggerfish is exceedingly rare and therefore of limited interest.
+The Rough Triggerfish are exceedingly rare and therefore of limited interest.